react-navigation/react-navigation.github.io/versioned_docs/version-6.x/drawer-navigator.md

 #### `title`

-Generic title that can be used as a fallback for `headerTitle` and `drawerLabel`.
+A generic title that can be used as a fallback for `headerTitle` and `drawerLabel`.

 #### `lazy`